-How to Enable BitLocker Encryption without TPM in Windows 11/10/8/7?
+How to Enable BitLocker Encryption without a TPM in Windows 11/10/8/7?

 What is a TPM?
 The TPM (Trusted Platform Module) is a computer chip (microcontroller) that can securely store artifacts used to authenticate the platform (your PC or laptop).
 These artifacts can include passwords, certificates, or encryption keys.
 This chip also provides hardware-based authentication and tamper detection, so an attacker can’t attempt to remove the chip and place it on another motherboard, or tamper with the motherboard itself to attempt to bypass the encryption — at least in theory.

 Why does BitLocker require a TPM?
 By default, when encrypting a Windows system partition, BitLocker requires a TPM chip on your motherboard.
-BitLocker uses the TPM chip to generate and store the actual encryption keys.
-This is way it can automatically unlock your PC’s drive when it boots so you can sign in just by typing your Windows login password, and an attacker can’t just remove the drive from the computer and attempt to access its files elsewhere.
-It’s simple, but the TPM is doing the hard work under the hood.
+BitLocker uses the TPM to generate and store the encryption keys.
+This is why it can automatically unlock your PC's drive at startup, allowing you to sign in with just your Windows login password.
+Meanwhile, an attacker cannot simply remove the drive and attempt to access its files elsewhere.
+The process appears simple, but the TPM does the critical work behind the scenes.

-Solution 1: How to Enable BitLocker Encryption without TPM in Windows 11/10/8/7 with Local Group Policy Editor?
+Solution 1: How to Enable BitLocker Encryption without TPM in Windows 11/10/8/7 Using Local Group Policy Editor?

 run gpedit.msc